-5.2.4 Multidisciplinary Services
+5.2.4 Multidisciplinary services

 As with multidisciplinary services for the ID population, there are no KPIs available for these services for the PSD population.
-The NPSDD can provide an age and sex profile of multidisciplinary support users but the number of users reported cannot be used to impute the utilisation rate for the entire population because of the limited coverage of the database.
-It is deemed prudent to exclude these data from the model until a more comprehensive source becomes available.
+The NPSDD can provide an age and sex profile of multidisciplinary support users, but the number of users reported cannot be used to impute the utilisation rate for the entire NPSDD population because of the limited coverage of the database.

-5.2.5 Personal Assistance and Home Support
+5.2.5 Personal assistance and home support

 The number of users of personal assistance and home support (home help and home care assistant) is collected in the NPSDD.
-As with residential and day services, the age and sex profile of home support users (1,194) and personal assistance (893) reviewed in the last five years was applied to the number of users reported in the KPIs (Figure 31).
-As home help and home care assistant are included in one KPI, that is how they are presented.
+As with residential and day services, the age and sex profile of home support users (1,194) and personal assistance users (893) reviewed in the last five years was applied to the number of users reported in the KPIs (Figure 31).
+As home help and home care assistants are included in one KPI, that is how they are presented.

-Unlike the NIDD no indicator for intensity of use is collected in the NPSDD.
+Unlike with the NIDD, no indicator for intensity of use is collected in the NPSDD.
 While the age/sex profile of users can be applied to the total number of hours reported in the KPI, no adjustment can be made for intensity by age.